Tech-at-DU/Tip-Calculator-Swift/P3-UI-Layout/readme.md

 See how auto-layout calculates the view's frame based on our constraints for each different screen size?

-If instead, we wanted give the view a fixed width or height, we can also add constraints as fixed constants.
-Let's give our example view a new set of constraints:
+If instead, you wanted give the view a fixed width or height, you can also add constraints as fixed constants.
+Give your example view a new set of constraints:

 - Top: 20pts from Super View (Root View) Top Edge
 - Leading (Left): 40pts from  Super View (Root View) Leading Edge